Paras0072/TaskManagementApi/README.md

 ## Authentication
 Authentication is required for certain endpoints.
 Use your preferred authentication method (JWT, OAuth, etc.) and secure sensitive endpoints.
-After login a token get generated put that token into the header section of request as key  :x-auth-token value:generated token value
+After login a token get generated put that token into the Authorization section of request as Type : Bearer Token
+value: generated token
 ### Models
 The API uses the following Sequelize models: